rtodd001/PresidentailDataAnalysis/README.md

 ### Other Software
 You will also need software that is able to read a Jupyter Notebook (.ipnyb file)

-## Phase 1 Data Scraping
+## Sprint 1 Data Scraping
 ###### (Due February 16, 2020) Simran and Ronan

-For Phase 1 of the project, we obtain relevant datasets from two different websites: SurveyUSA and FourThirtyEight.
+For Sprint 1 of the project, we obtain relevant datasets from two different websites: SurveyUSA and FourThirtyEight.

 ### SurveyUSA
 From SurveyUSA, we scrape four different datasets using Scrapy.
 Links to the datasets are: (Simi)